Trooper William Gladden

 • Legion d'Honneur medal

-Bill Gladden, 98, from Haverhill in Suffolk, served with the 6th Airborne, Recce Regiment.
-On 6 June 1944, aged 20, Bill flew into Normandy on a Hamilcar glider carrying a tank and six motorbikes, on Op.
+Bill Gladden, from Haverhill in Suffolk, served with the 6th Airborne, Recce Regiment.
+On 6 June 1944, aged 20.
+Bill flew into Normandy on a Hamilcar glider carrying a tank and six motorbikes, on Op.
 Mallard as part of Operation Overlord, 6 June 1944.
-On 18 June 1944, he was injured and spent the next three years in hospital recovering.
+Bill painted Dick Turpin's 'Black Bess' horse on the side of his glider.
 Bill was fond of riding his 350cc Matchless motorcycle, which he said was superior to the Flying Flea, he was at first issued with.

 Bill was holed up in an orchard with members of his regiment just outside Ranville in June 1944.
 Two days before he was injured, Bill had carried two of his fellow soldiers into a barn.
 Sadly, they did not recover from their wounds, and they are buried in the Commonwealth War Graves Cemetery at Ranville.